Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Method

 \subsection{Data Analysis}

 Three complementary analytical procedures were applied.

-\textbf{Frequency and lemmatization analysis} was performed using IRAMUTEQ \cite{ratinaud2009iramuteq}, which reduces words to root forms, categorizes them morphologically, and identifies the most salient semantic forms in the corpus.
+\textbf{Frequency and lemmatization analysis} was performed using IRAMUTEQ \cite{ratinaud2009iramuteq}, an open-source software for textual data analysis.
+Lemmatization is the linguistic procedure of reducing inflected words to their base form (e.g., \textit{trained}, \textit{training}, \textit{trains} all become \textit{train}), allowing frequency counts to capture semantic regularities rather than surface variations.

 \textbf{Thematic Analysis} followed the six-stage procedure by \citet{terry2017thematic}: (1)~familiarization; (2)~initial coding; (3)~theme generation; (4)~theme review; (5)~definition and naming; and (6)~report production.
-The analysis proceeded until no new themes emerged, indicating theoretical saturation.
 A single response could be associated with more than one theme.

-\textbf{Co-occurrence analysis} was conducted after theme consolidation.
-Co-occurrences were recorded whenever themes appeared in the same participant's response, and the resulting frequencies were used to construct a network graph.
+\textbf{Co-occurrence analysis} examines how often pairs of categories appear together in the same unit of analysis.
+After theme consolidation, a co-occurrence was recorded whenever two themes were assigned to the same participant's response, and the resulting frequencies were used to construct a network graph in which nodes represent themes and edges represent shared responses.

+\textbf{Saturation assessment.} To assess the stability of the resulting categories, we examined saturation by tracking the cumulative emergence of codes and themes across responses, processed in coding order.
+For each successive response we recorded whether it introduced any code or theme not previously seen, producing two novelty curves.
+This indicator does not replace inter-rater agreement, but it makes transparent and replicable the point at which the corpus stopped yielding new categories; the underlying assignments are available in the replication package.
+Results are reported in Section~\ref{sec:thematic}.

 Table~\ref{tab:trace_example} traces a single response through the six stages, illustrating how raw data were progressively segmented into codes and consolidated into themes.